Do you ever lose track of leftovers in your fridge?

 Guess what?
 It worked great, too!
 Mine had a red lid, so I used the dark blue crayon and it showed up perfectly.

 One thing I should mention is that the crayons work best on lids at room temperature.
-I found that they didn’t write as smoothly or as darkly on lids that came right out of the fridge.
+I found that they didn’t write as smoothly or as dark on lids that came right out of the fridge.

 If you missed my fridge organization post, you can see it (and my leftover containers in use) here: